53845714nF/OWON_B35T/protocol.md

 Connect to the Device with: `gatttool -I <Mac Address>`

-Then you get 6 Byte:

-For reading you have to split in to 2 Byte of the Input.
+Following this operation, you'll receive 6 bytes of data.
+These bytes need to be split into 2-byte chunks for interpretation

+## First 2 Bytes
-The first 2 Byte present the scale, measure, decimal Point Position.
+The first 2 bytes represent the scale, measurement, and decimal point position.
+To elaborate further: The initial two bytes you receive encode crucial information about the nature of the measurement.
+The scale indicates the magnitude or unit of measurement, such as nano, micro, milli, kilo, or mega.

 | Number | Value of scale |
 | :----- | :------------: |